sbslee/fuc/docs/cli.rst

                          [--ticklabels_fontsize FLOAT] [--legend_fontsize FLOAT]
                          maf out

-   This command will create a summary plot for a MAF file.
+   This command will create a summary plot with a MAF file.
 It essentially wraps the 'pymaf.plot_summary' method.
 Visit the method's documentation to see example plots.